carlosdurannet/impersonation-login/README.md

 # Impersonations Hook

-This is a module for Liferay (version 7.1) that implements a more effective impersonation function without using an url parameter
+This is a module for Liferay 7 that implements a more effective impersonation function without using an url parameter

-> *IMPORTANT!* This project is still under development and it doesn't work yet.
-You can see a fully functionaly hook plugin for 6.2 version in [carlosdurannet/impersonation-hook](https://github.com/carlosdurannet/impersonation-hook) repository

 ## Requirements

-The module needs a Liferay Portal and user must access to manual login using screen name
+The module needs a Liferay 7 Portal and user must access to manual login using screen name

 ## Usage